Charles Batchelor: Biographical information

 It was Edison's practice to give his key assistants shares in his companies and to let them invest in the business ventures that resulted from their inventive activity.
 Along with other Edison assistants such as Samuel Insull, John Kruesi, Francis Upton, and Edward H. Johnson, Batchelor was an investor in Edison manufacturing enterprises, beginning with the Edison Electric Light Company (1878), and continuing with the Edison Lamp Company (1880), the Edison Machine Works (1881), which Batchelor managed between 1884 through 1888, and the Edison General Electric Company (1888).
 It was through their positions as both investors and employees of these concerns, that Edison and his men derived much of their income.

 While in Paris, Charles Batchelor also recognized the skills of a young engineer named Nikola Tesla.
 In 1884 when Batchelor was brought back to the US to manage the Edison Machine Works, he asked that Tesla be brought to the US as well.

 In 1887, when Edison relocated his experimental laboratory to West Orange, New Jersey, Batchelor supervised the construction of the buildings.
 He later became "Treasurer and General Manager of the General Electric Company" (which succeeded the Edison General Electric Company in 1892).
 The General Electric Company grew to become one of the largest Fortune 500 companies in the United States.

 Following his retirement from General Electric, Batchelor returned in 1899 to work for Edison Ore-Milling Company.
 After the failure of the ore-refining business (in which he was a large investor), Batchelor left Edison's employ to pursue work elsewhere.
 Their working relationship lasted thirty years.
 He traveled with his wife Rosanna and their daughters, worked selling securities, and eventually became president of Taylor Foundry Company.

 At the time of his death on New Year's Day 1910 Batchelor was President of the Taylor Foundry Company.

+Honors

+Charles Batchelor is remembered through named professorships in electrical engineering at Columbia University.
+The current Charles Batchelor Professors of Electrical Engineering are Dimitris Anastassiou and Keren Bergman.